The Girl Who Baptized Herself

 “Reading Meggan Watterson is like remembering a world that has always existed within you and finally knowing you’re not alone.
 The Girl Who Baptized Herself is living proof that no matter how deep the truth is buried, it always acts as a seed, and finally we get to see it bloom.”—Jake Wesley Rogers, artist, songwriter, and queer storyteller

 “Watterson is masterful and brilliant, weaving words together in a way that has you craving more.
-She immerses you in feminist fire while also quenching your theological thirst.
-This book will spark the imagination of a generation hungry for a transformative Bible.”—Rahiel Tesfamariam, award-winning activist and author of Imagine Freedom
+She immerses you in feminist fire while also quenching your theological thirst.”—Rahiel Tesfamariam, award-winning activist and author of Imagine Freedom

 Read more